tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 ---
 layout: strategy
-title: Navigating Power & Status In the Shadow Org Chart
+title: Navigating Power & Status
-subtitle: The Consultant Has No Place on the Map
+subtitle: How to get things done inside organizations by understanding power potholes and status switching
 tags: strategy
 og: https://tomcritchlow.com/images/yes-and-og-4.png
 ---

 In [chapter 3](https://tomcritchlow.com/2019/12/06/blocking-unblocking-clients/) we looked at the difference between “problem solving” and “capacity building” consultants.
-Reframing consulting as capacity building rather than problem solving opens up the ability to work on long open-ended projects with a fundamentally collaborative stance with the client.
+Reframing consulting as capacity building opens up the ability to work on long open-ended projects with a fundamentally collaborative stance with the client.
 Per Paresha & Philip[^capacity]:

 > “Long-term fulfillment of social obligations, as part of a community of practice.”

 [^capacity]: From this foundational article in The Systems Thinker: [Consultants as problem solvers or capacity builders?](https://thesystemsthinker.com/consultants-as-problem-solvers-or-capacity-builders/)

-Unlike problem solving - capacity building fundamentally requires the consultant to learn how to get things done within the “community of practice” of the client’s organization -  working with varied teams, people and projects.
+Unlike problem solving - capacity building fundamentally requires the consultant to learn how to get things done within the “community of practice” of the client’s organization -  working across a wide range of teams, people and projects.

 The consultant - operating on a faster feedback loop than an employee - needs to learn how to map the org, sense the flow of power, and set the correct status all within a short span of time in order to get things done.